 As a theater director, I am most proud of Victor Victoria starring jazz legend Laura Fygi that was staged during President Obama’s APEC visit to Singapore a decade ago.
 It was my Achilles’ heel as I lost money but gained so much in experience and exposure.
-I also received an Amnesty Freedom of Expression award for my creation of The F Word that debuted in the Edinburgh Fringe Festival in 2011.
+I also directed The F Word, a play written by Jennifer Philips, which was subsequently nominated for the Amnesty Freedom of Expression award and debuted at the Edinburgh Fringe Festival in 2011.

 But above all, the one that has stood the test of time that I am most passionate about is my advocacy work in supporting women, LGBTQIA and youth communities.
 I am proud of the work I do now in my new role, working in the arts and education (my first loves) and being of service to a predominantly native Hawaiian population in the Waianae coast of Hawaii.

 Popspoken: How do you approach getting stakeholders on board?

 I am deeply human – unapologetically and mortally flawed but my strongest suit lies in my consciousness and willingness to create, connect and communicate.
 I love bringing out the best of my team and all around me.